issuehwa/issuehwa.github.io/jiujitsu/bjj-test.md

 ---
-title: "주짓수 테스트글"
+title: "주짓수 요약"
-permalink: /docs/test/
+permalink: /docs/summary/
 excerpt: "The Lhasa Apso is a non-sporting dog breed originating in Tibet."
 last_modified_at: 2022-02-04
 toc: true